 Ms. Tabitha Netuwa – a lawyer by training – is the Protection and Security Management Manager in the organization.
 Her tasks entail managing the protection programme which supports human rights defenders at risk to ensure that they receive the necessary support to overcome the challenges that they face.
 The programme also undertakes training HRDs in security management to ensure that they are equipped with the skills to put in place measures to mitigate potential risks.

 Tabitha has been involved in trial observation missions in cases where HRDs are facing legal challenges as a result of their human rights work.
 She has been involved in research projects to assess the situation HRDs, and engaged with different stakeholders at national, regional and international levels to ensure their protection.
 She has also previously worked with refugees and displaced persons.

 Nicolas joined DefendDefenders as its Representative to the United Nations (UN) in March 2018.
 He set up DefendDefenders’ office in Geneva and has been working to advance its advocacy efforts at the Human Rights Council and other UN bodies and mechanisms.
 His work encompasses UN advocacy and research on country situations and UN dynamics.

-Prior to joining DefendDefenders, Nicolas spent several years working with human rights organizations at the national and international levels.
+Prior to joining DefendDefenders, Nicolas spent several years working with human rights organisations at the national and international levels.
 He advised Cambodia’s oldest human rights NGO, the Cambodian Human Rights and Development Association (ADHOC).
-In Geneva, he worked for the International Federation for Human Rights (FIDH) as the organization’s Representative to the UN.
-He also worked with Civil Rights Defenders and the United Nations Development Programme (UNDP), lectured at the Royal University of Law and Economics in Phnom Penh, Cambodia and at the International Institute of Human Rights (IIDH) in Strasbourg, France, and conducted research on Rwanda’s genocide and political violence in Kenya.
-Nicolas studied at Sciences Po Strasbourg, France and holds Master’s Degrees in International Law and International Relations from Paris 1 Panthéon-Sorbonne University and Geneva’s Graduate Institute of International and Development Studies, respectively.
+In Geneva, he worked for the International Federation for Human Rights (FIDH) as the organisation’s Representative to the UN.
+He also worked with Civil Rights Defenders and the United Nations Development Programme (UNDP), and lectured at the Royal University of Law and Economics in Phnom Penh, Cambodia and the International Institute of Human Rights (IIDH) in Strasbourg, France.
+He conducted research on Rwanda’s genocide and political violence in Kenya.
+Nicolas studied at Sciences Po Strasbourg and holds Master’s Degrees in International Law and International Relations from Paris I Panthéon-Sorbonne University and Geneva’s Graduate Institute of International and Development Studies, respectively.